Dislocation — Comprehensive overview covers causes, treatment of this injury to hip, knee, other joints.

 It can be difficult to tell a broken bone from a dislocated bone.
-For either type of injury, get medical help right away.
-If possible, ice the joint and keep it immobile while you're waiting to be seen.
+If you or your child appears to have either type of injury, get medical help right away.
+If possible, ice the joint and keep it immobile while you''re waiting for medical treatment.

-Dislocations can occur in contact sports, such as football and hockey, and in sports in which falls are common, such as downhill skiing, gymnastics and volleyball.
+Dislocations can occur in contact sports, such as football and hockey, and in sports that may involve falls, such as downhill skiing, gymnastics and volleyball.
 Basketball players and football players also commonly dislocate joints in their fingers and hands by accidentally striking the ball, the ground or another player.

-A hard blow to a joint during a motor vehicle accident and landing on an outstretched arm during a fall are other common causes.
+A hard blow to a joint during a motor vehicle accident is another common cause of dislocation, as is landing on an outstretched arm during a fall.

 Risk factors for a joint dislocation include:

 - Susceptibility to falls.
-Falling increases your chances of a dislocated joint if you use your arms to brace for impact or if you land forcefully on a body part, such as your hip or shoulder.
+Experiencing a fall exposes you to the possibility of a dislocated joint, if you use your arms to brace for impact or if you land forcefully on a body part, such as your hip or shoulder.

 - Heredity.
-Some people are born with ligaments that are looser and more prone to injury than those of other people.
+Some people are born with ligaments that are looser and more prone to injury than those of most people.

 - Sports participation.
-Many dislocations occur during high-impact or contact sports, such as gymnastics, wrestling, basketball and football.
+Many dislocations occur during participation in high-impact or contact sports, such as gymnastics, wrestling, basketball and football.

 - Motor vehicle accidents.
-These are the most common cause of hip dislocations, especially for people not wearing a seat belt.
+These are the most common cause of hip dislocations, but you can greatly reduce your risk of injury by wearing a seat belt.

 - Tearing of the muscles, ligaments and tendons that reinforce the injured joint